Republic Stamping and Enameling

 Republic Stamping and Enameling was an enamelware manufacturing company in Canton, Ohio.
-It operated from 1907 until 1952 when it was purchased by Ecko Products of Chicago.
+It operated from 1907 until 1952 when Ecko Products of Chicago purchased it.
 The company was founded by a group of investors led by Henry C. Milligan (1853–1940), an inventor who held several patents for improvements in enamelware manufacturing.

 Founder

-Milligan, a New Jersey native whose father was secretary-treasurer of the Central Railroad of New Jersey, had worked in a variety of metalworking factories, founded the company after working at the Carnahan Stamping & Enameling Co. in Canton, which he had helped found.
+Milligan, a New Jersey native whose father was secretary-treasurer of the Central Railroad of New Jersey, had worked in various metalworking factories.
+He founded the company after working at the Carnahan Stamping & Enameling Co. in Canton, which he had helped establish.
 Milligan was granted a patent in 1884 for one-coat granite ware that would serve as a basis for some of the processes at the company.
 He also obtained a patent in 1904 for enameling steelware that provided a smoother finish.
 Milligan was involved in many other civic and business interests in Northeast Ohio, including serving for many years as a director of National City bank of Cleveland.
 Milligan also chaired a Congressionally-appointed committee that studied the enamelware industry globally after World War I and recommended steep tariffs to protect U.S. plants such as his own.